CNC Plastic Machining Services – Custom Machined Plastic Parts Manufacturer in China

 Plastic 3D Printing

-a process of creating three-dimensional plastic objects by adding layer upon layer of plastic material.
+A process of creating three-dimensional plastic objects by adding layer upon layer of plastic material.
 The process involves using a computer-aided design (CAD) file to guide the printing process and create the desired object.
 Typical 3D printing technologies include FDM, SLA, SLS, etc.

 Sizes: varies based on the technology and material, for example, 750 x 550 x 550 mm of SLS